 One problem encountered in the Bioconductor project is that data objects stored to disk become invalid as the underlying class definition changes.
 For instance, earlier releases of Biobase contain a sample eSet object.
 But under the changes discussed here, eSet is virtual and the stored object is no longer valid.
 The challenge is to easily identify invalid objects, and to provide a mechanism for updating old objects to their new representation.

 Biobase introduces the Versioned and VersionedBiobase classes to facilitate this.
-These classes are incorporated into key Biobaseclass definitions.Biobasealso defines updateObject methods (the updateObject generic function is defined in the BiocGenerics package) for conveniently updating old objects to their new representation.
+These classes are incorporated into key Biobaseclass definitions.
+Biobasealso defines the updateObject generic and methods for conveniently updating old objects to their new representation.